-CAA Saskatchewan School Safety Patrol Recruitment
+CAA Saskatchewan School Safety Patrol Program

 CAA Saskatchewan is fortunate this year to have the support of Caitlin Taylor, the 2014 Saskatchewanderer.
-Caitlin is a proud former school safety patroller, who will promote the CAA School Safety Patrol Program as part of her Saskatchewanderer experiences.
+Caitlin is a proud former school safety patroller, who promotes the CAA School Safety Patrol Program as part of her Saskatchewanderer experiences.
 “I’m very happy to help support the CAA School Safety Patrol Program,” said Taylor.
-“Being a school safety patroller at Father Robinson’s School in Saskatoon has helped build my leadership and communications skills which have definitely helped me in my current role as the 2014 Saskatchewanderer,” she added.
+“Being a school safety patroller at Father Robinson School in Saskatoon has helped build my leadership and communications skills which have definitely helped me in my current role as the 2014 Saskatchewanderer,” she added.
 CAA Saskatchewan would like to thank the Ministries of Parks, Culture and Sport; Economy; Agriculture; and Tourism Saskatchewan for sharing the Saskatchewanderer with us.

-Since the creation of the School Safety Patrol Program in 1922 by the Chicago Motor Club, millions of youthful volunteers have served as School Safety Patrollers in more than 30 countries.
+Since the creation of the School Safety Patrol program in 1922 by the Chicago Motor Club, millions of youthful volunteers have served as School Safety Patrollers in more than 30 countries.
 CAA/AAA Clubs sponsor school safety patrol programs in more than 50,000 schools.

 If you have any questions about the school safety patrol program or would like to start a patrol at your school, please email email@example.com or call 306.310.6222 ext.
 0991.